Trump rejects immigration compromise

 Washington (CNN)President Donald Trump on Friday morning delivered a potentially fatal blow to a compromise immigration bill under development in the House.

-Trump said on "Fox and Friends" that he is not planning to sign the negotiated measure.
+Trump said on Fox News' "Fox and Friends" that he is not planning to sign the negotiated measure.

 "I'm looking at both of them.
 I certainly wouldn't sign the more moderate one," Trump said.
-"I need a bill that gives this country tremendous boarder security.
+"I need a bill that gives this country tremendous border security.
 I have to have that.
 We have to get rid of catch-and-release."

 "We catch a criminal, a real criminal, a rough, tough, criminal.
 We take his name and then we release him.
 And we say please to show up to court in a couple of months.
 You know what the chances of getting him to court are?
 Like zero.
 OK?
 It's crazy," the President said.